cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

-                         when active, generates jump  tables  by  encoding  instruction  addresses  into a single String value, and uses a single 'read' instruction to  directly  set the counter to the target address (target 8 or higher required)
+                         when active, generates jump  tables  by  encoding  instruction  addresses  into a single String value, and uses a single 'read' instruction to  directly  set the counter to the target address (target 8 or higher required) --use-lookup-arrays {true,false}
+                         allows using the lookup mechanism for implementing internal arrays --use-short-arrays {true,false}
+                         allows using specialized implementation of short arrays (2-4 elements)

 Optimization levels:
   Options specifying the global and individual  optimization  levels.
 Individual  optimizers  use global level when not